SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 - **Database Migration:** Ensure your database is compatible with Azure or can be accessed from Azure.
 Plan for potential adjustments to connection strings and network settings.
 - **Thorough Assessment and Testing:** Before migrating, thoroughly assess your application and conduct rigorous testing in the Azure environment to ensure a smooth transition.

+By carefully considering these factors and leveraging the resources and best practices outlined in this article, you can confidently migrate your Classic ASP website to Azure and take advantage of the cloud's capabilities.